inv4fee2020/pli_node_conf/README.md

         cp sample.vars ~/plinode_$(hostname -f).vars
         nano ~/plinode_$(hostname -f).vars

+Update the the minimum variables (as per VARIABLES section below)

+Run the main script to do a full node deployment

+        ./pli_node_scripts.sh fullnode

-Update the the minimum variables (as per below) and have a working node in approx 15mins ready for you to perform your REMIX contract & jobs config steps.
+& have a working node in approx 15mins ready for you to perform your REMIX contract & jobs config steps.